quytc/Linearizability/README.md

 This prototype is designed to verify lilearizability of concurrent algorithms implemented by singly-linked lists.
 The prototype is implemented by OCAML and supports algorithms with both fixed and non-fixed linearization points.

-Target algorithms are list-based concurrent algothims such as stacks, queues, ordered sets, unordered sets and CCAS.
+Target algorithms are list-based concurrent algorithms such as stacks, queues, ordered sets, unordered sets and CCAS.

 Installation
 ===============